-1.6 Nuclear safeguards are non-proliferation reporting, accountancy and verification processes by which nation states demonstrate to the international community (via safeguards agreements with the IAEA and in some cases Euratom) that civil qualifying nuclear material is not diverted into military or weapons programmes.
+1.7 Nuclear safeguards are non-proliferation reporting, accountancy and verification processes by which nation states demonstrate to the international community (via safeguards agreements with the IAEA and in some cases Euratom) that civil qualifying nuclear material is not diverted into military or weapons programmes.
 Nuclear safeguards arrangements are essential to enable civil nuclear trade and underpin Nuclear Cooperation Agreements (NCAs) with key partners such as the US, Canada, Japan and Australia.
 They also demonstrate that the UK is a responsible nuclear state.
-The NS Regulations set out how the proposed domestic safeguards regime will operate in the UK.
+The draft NS Regulations which are the subject of the consultation set out how the proposed domestic safeguards regime will operate in the UK.

-- 1.7 The UK is committed to leading by example by demonstrating robust international non-proliferation measures and providing the highest assurance that civil qualifying nuclear material is not diverted into military or weapons programmes.
-This means a level of inspections and other regulatory arrangements that go beyond the normal international obligations as applied by the IAEA, for example, additional assurance and verification activities at additional facilities. - 1.8 The core provisions of nuclear safeguards apply to qualifying nuclear material, which includes fissionable material as defined in the Nuclear Safeguards (Fissionable Material and Relevant International Agreements) Regulations.
+- 1.8 The UK is committed to demonstrating robust international non-proliferation measures and providing the highest assurance that civil qualifying nuclear material is not diverted into military or weapons programmes.
+This means a level of inspections and other regulatory arrangements that go beyond the normal international obligations as applied by the IAEA, for example, additional assurance and verification activities at additional facilities. - 1.9 The core provisions of nuclear safeguards apply to qualifying nuclear material, which includes fissionable material as defined in the NS Regulations.